Kruger0/Localize/README.md

 <h1 align="center">Localize 1.0</h1>
-Localize is a translation/localization system made for GameMaker Studio 2, implemented with real time Google Sheets API syncronization
+Localize is a localization system made for GameMaker Studio 2, implemented with real time Google Sheets API syncronization and translation

 ## How to use!